MeharGaur/vn-backend-assessment/README.md

 ## Testing:
 - Unit testing using `jest`
-- End-to-end testing of the GraphQL endpoint using `supertest`
+- Integration testing of the GraphQL endpoint using `supertest`

 ## Hosting:
 - PostgreSQL instance hosted on my Google Cloud account